fferflo/einx/docs/source/gettingstarted/gpt2.rst

     We succeeded in taking that picture, and, if you look at it, you see a dot.
 That's here.
 That's home.
 That's us.
 On it, we wrote, "We are the people."

 The `full example script can be found here <https://github.com/fferflo/weightbridge/blob/master/examples/gpt2haiku.py>`_, and a similar example script for the
-`Mamba language model can be found here <https://github.com/fferflo/weightbridge/blob/master/examples/mamba2haiku.py>`_.
+`Mamba language model using Flax can be found here <https://github.com/fferflo/weightbridge/blob/master/examples/mamba2flax.py>`_.